Jack Weinberg: After FSM

 Weinberg moved to Los Angeles to work as labor correspondent for a radical weekly underground newspaper, the Los Angeles Free Press.
 Becoming involved in the formation of the Peace and Freedom Party of California, he organized the registration drive that collected enough signatures to get the party on the California ballot in the 1968 elections.
 Weinberg served as the California state chairperson of the Peace and Freedom Party from August 1968 until November 1968.

 In November 1968, Weinberg was the Peace and Freedom Party candidate for congress in California's 26th congressional district election (Los Angeles area); he received 3% of the vote.

-Work in labor movement
+Labor movement

 In following years, Weinberg was a union activist.
-In 1973, he was a participant in wildcat strikes at Chrysler plants in Detroit, Michigan, as a member of UAW (United Automobile Workers) Local 212.
+In 1973, he was a participant in wildcat strikes at Chrysler plants in Detroit, Michigan, as a member of United Auto Workers (UAW) Local 212.
 He wrote a book about those strikes.

-In 1975, Weinberg was the editor of Network, Voice of UAW Militants which was a new bimonthly magazine for members of the UAW labor union.
+In 1975, Weinberg was the editor of Network, Voice of UAW Militants, a bimonthly magazine for members of UAW.

 He then moved to Gary, Indiana, where he became a steelworker and was involved in the United Steelworkers union.

-Work in environmental movement
+Environmental movement

 In 1982, Weinberg led a coalition of environmentalists, unionists, and community members in defeating a proposal to construct a nuclear power plant in Indiana on Lake Michigan.

-He worked for Greenpeace from 1990 to 2000.
+He worked for Greenpeace from 1989 to 2000.
 He then began working for the Environmental Health Fund.

 Weinberg is a consultant to groups seeking to clean up environmental pollution.